On this page

-Under the bring-forward rules, you may be able to use three years of your non-concessional contributions cap ($100,000 in 2020/21) to make a larger contribution into your super account.
+Under the bring-forward rules, you may be able to use three years of your annual non-concessional contributions cap ($110,000 in 2022–23) to make a larger contribution into your super account.

 6. Consider making a downsizer contribution

-7. Ensure you meet the work test before contributing after 67
+7. Ensure you meet the work test to make a tax-deductible contribution

-Although anyone under the age of 67 can make both concessional and non?concessional contributions into their super account even if they are not working, once you reach age 67 you must meet the conditions of a work test to make some types of contributions.
+Although anyone under the age of 75 can make both concessional and non-concessional contributions into their super account – even if they are not working – once you reach age 67 you must meet the conditions of a work test if you want to make a tax-deductible super contribution.

 8. Work out your retirement budget

 Before you retire, it’s important to work out a budget for your retirement years so you know how much you will have to spend each year.
-Work out how long your super will last and what lifestyle you can afford with the money you have saved.
+Review how long your super will last and what lifestyle you can afford with the money you have saved.

 Calculate how much income your super and non-super assets will provide and how this compares to your retirement budget.
 If the two figures are a long way apart, consider whether you may need to continue working or even return to the workforce.

-You can also look at options like the government’s Pension Loan Scheme, which could provide you with additional income through a reverse mortgage-style loan against your home.
+You can also look at options like the government’s Home Equity Access Scheme (previously called the Pension Loan Scheme), which could provide you with additional income through a reverse mortgage-style loan against your home.